 They are also a good source of magnesium, a mineral known to play a role in heart health.
 Research indicates that magnesium deficiency correlates with high blood pressure and high levels of blood fats, for example.

-2. May support mood balance and restful sleep.
+2. Bananas may also support mood balance and restful sleep.

 Research suggests that a diet rich in potassium-containing foods (like bananas) may help you sleep better.
 A 2018 study published in Hypertension Research found that individuals who had less potassium in their blood experienced sleep patterns that were more disturbed and less restful.